onap/vnfrqts-requirements/docs/Chapter8.rst

 - base.y[a]ml
 - <text>\_base\_<text>.y[a]ml

-R-91342 The VNF Heat **MUST** name the base moduleâ€™s corresponding environment file to be identical to the base module with â€œ.y[a]mlâ€� replaced with â€œ.envâ€�.
+R-91342 The VNF Heat **MUST** name the base module's corresponding environment file to be identical to the base module with ".y[a]ml" replaced with ".env".

-R-87247 The VNF Heat **MUST NOT** use any special characters or the word â€œbaseâ€� in the name of the incremental module.
+R-87247 The VNF Heat **MUST NOT** use any special characters or the word "base" in the name of the incremental module.

 - <text>.y[a]ml

-R-94509 The VNF Heat **MUST** name the incremental moduleâ€™s corresponding environment file to be identical to the incremental module with â€œ.y[a]mlâ€� replaced with â€œ.envâ€�.
+R-94509 The VNF Heat **MUST** name the incremental module's corresponding environment file to be identical to the incremental module with ".y[a]ml" replaced with ".env".

-R-82732 The VNF Heat **MUST** name the Cinder volume module file name to be the same as the corresponding module it is supporting (base module or incremental module) with â€œ\_volumeâ€� appended.
+R-82732 The VNF Heat **MUST** name the Cinder volume module file name to be the same as the corresponding module it is supporting (base module or incremental module) with "\_volume" appended.

 - <base module name>\_volume.y[a]ml
 - <incremental module name>\_volume.y[a]ml

-R-31141 The VNF Heat **MUST** name the volume moduleâ€™s corresponding environment file to be identical to the volume module with â€œ.y[a]mlâ€� replaced with â€œ.envâ€�.
+R-31141 The VNF Heat **MUST** name the volume module's corresponding environment file to be identical to the volume module with ".y[a]ml" replaced with ".env".

-R-76057 The VNF Heat **MUST NOT** use special characters or the word â€œbaseâ€� in the file name for the nested template.
+R-76057 The VNF Heat **MUST NOT** use special characters or the word "base" in the file name for the nested template.

 R-18224 The VNF Heat **MUST** pass in as properties all parameter values associated with the nested heat file in the resource definition defined